 For the first time, I felt whole.

 Iboga led me to Gabon, West Africa, where I was initiated into the Bwiti tradition.
 It was raw, brutal, and stripped me of all worldly comforts.
-In the depths of ceremony, I relived the moment my soul left my body—the night I overdosed on my mother’s sleeping pills as a child.
+In the depths of ceremony, I relived the moment my soul left my body—the night I overdosed on my mother’s sleeping pills as a teen.
 The night I should have died.

 I found my soul that night.